 Then I had another tragedy.
 I kept all my maintenance records on the computer in my office.
 Thieves broke in and stole all my tools and my computer.
 I never was good about backing stuff up, so they got my only copy of the records.
 As my luck would have it, DOT auditors showed up a few weeks later.
 When they asked for my maintenance records, I explained about the theft.
 They told me they heard that sort of thing all the time.
 I ended up having to pay a big fine.
 As a result of that incident, we added maintenance logs to the TruckingOffice.

 After some time and a lot of discussion with my dad, we decided to offer up TruckingOffice to other small trucking companies.
 Dad was able to convince some his business contacts to invest in a business to do just that.
-So now you are seeing the first publicly available version of the TruckingOffice.
+So now you are seeing the first publicly available version of our owner operator trucking software, the TruckingOffice.
 Originally we built it just to help me survive.
 I’m really excited that it has grown beyond that and is helping other people like me succeed.